Table of Contents

 Fig. A typical flow conditioner (Source: Wikipedia).

-The Venturi tube is a robust device, designed for the use in low pressure-loss condition.
-The venturi tube is a differential pressure device which is used to measure flow rate in a closed conduit.
+The Venturi tube is a robust device designed for use in low-pressure-loss conditions.
+The venturi tube is a differential pressure device that is used to measure the flow rate in a closed conduit.
 The venturi flow meter gives reliable flow readings with the wet natural gas flow.
-When applied to meter wet gas flows, the venturi meter’s gas flow rate reading is known to have a positive bias, induced by the presence of liquids.
-The wet gas flow correlation, to correct for this bias or so-called over-reading, plays a critical role in determining the gas flowrate measurement uncertainty.
+When applied to meter wet gas flows, the venturi meter’s gas flow rate reading is known to have a positive bias induced by the presence of liquids.
+The wet gas flow correlation, to correct for this bias or so-called over-reading, plays a critical role in determining the gas flow rate measurement uncertainty.

-The Venturi Cone Meter is a differential pressure device to measure flow rate in a closed conduit with the minimum pipe straight length and with high rangeability.
-There are various types of venturi cone meters, such as V-cone, VM V-cone, Wafer cone, etc. Depending on the design of the cone, the features of the cones also varies.
+The Venturi Cone Meter is a differential pressure device to measure the flow rate in a closed conduit with the minimum pipe straight length and high rangeability.
+There are various types of venturi cone meters, such as V-cone, VM V-cone, Wafer cone, etc. Depending on the cone’s design, the cone’s features also vary.

-The working principle of the venturi cone meter is- the reduction in the cross-sectional area available to the flow will increase the flow velocity and a corresponding decrease in pressure.
-By measuring the upstream pressure, temperature, static pressure difference between the upstream and the minimum cross-sectional areas, the flow rate can be determined as long as the fluid properties are known.
-The flow rate determination is done by applying the laws of conservation of mass and energy.
+The working principle of the Venturi cone meter is that reducing the cross-sectional area available to the flow will increase the flow velocity and correspondingly decrease the pressure.
+As long as the fluid properties are known, the flow rate can be determined by measuring the upstream pressure, temperature, and static pressure difference between the upstream and the minimum cross-sectional areas.
+The flow rate determination is done by applying mass and energy conservation laws.

-The function of the gas pressure regulator is to control the pressure of the gas in the pipeline.
-Very often, the reducers or expanders are used as gas pressure regulators.
-A wide range of materials is used to handle different types of gas and operating environments.
+The function of the gas pressure regulator is to control the gas pressure in the pipeline.
+Reducers or expanders are often used as gas pressure regulators.
+Many materials are used to handle different types of gas and operating environments.
 Common regulator component materials include brass, plastic, and aluminium.
-Various grades of stainless steel (such as 303, 304, and 316) are also used very often.
-Springs used inside the regulator are typically made of carbon steel or stainless steel.
+Various grades of stainless steel (such as 303, 304, and 316) are also often used.
+Springs inside the regulator are typically carbon steel or stainless steel.

 Brass is suited to most common applications and is usually economical.
 Aluminium is often specified when weight is a consideration.
-Stainless Steel is often chosen for use with corrosive fluids, use in corrosive environments, when cleanliness of the gas is a consideration or when the operating temperatures will be high.
+Stainless Steel is often chosen for use with corrosive fluids, in corrosive environments, when the cleanliness of the gas is a consideration or when the operating temperatures are high.

 The multiport averaging pitot tube is a general-purpose and affordable device.
-It is a differential pressure device suitable to measure the flow rate in a closed conduit for general applications.
-It is used in big pipes with the low flow velocity.
+It is a differential pressure device suitable for measuring the flow rate in a closed conduit for general applications.
+It is used in big pipes with low flow velocity.

-The working principle of a multiport averaging pitot tube can be explained as – it is a head-type device that calculates the flow rate from the measured differential pressure.
+The working principle of a multiport averaging pitot tube can be explained as follows: It is a head-type device that calculates the flow rate from the measured differential pressure.
 This modernized pitot tube produces a differential pressure signal proportional to the square of the flow rate per Bernoulli’s equation.
-The signal has two components, the upstream impact pressure (high pressure) and the downstream static pressure (low pressure).
+The signal has two components: the upstream impact pressure (high pressure) and the downstream static pressure (low pressure).

-Wedge flow metes are used for slurries and highly viscous media.
-The application of wedge meters is in the mining and basic materials industry, petrochemical industry, oil and gas refineries, etc. The wedge flow meters are robust in design with low maintenance costs.
-This type of meters has a low unrecovered pressure loss unique feature.
+Wedge flow meters are used for slurries and highly viscous media.
+The application of wedge meters is in the mining and basic materials industry, petrochemical industry, oil and gas refineries, etc. The wedge flow meters are robust in design and have low maintenance costs.
+This type of meter has a unique feature for low, unrecovered pressure loss.
 Another convenient feature is the metering can be bi-directional.
 The constructional design of the wedge flow meter enables bi-directional measurement, which differentiates it from other flow meters.
-The functional principle of this measuring instrument is based upon the Bernoulli principle (continuity and energy balance equations).
-Via an engineered wedge, a differential pressure is generated, which can be equated with the mass or volume flow.
+The functional principle of this measuring instrument is based on the Bernoulli principle (continuity and energy balance equations).
+A differential pressure is generated via an engineered wedge, which can be equated with the mass or volume flow.

 There are several types of orifice plates, such as square edge (standard) bore, quadrant edge bore, eccentric bore, segmental bore, RTJ type orifice plates, paddle-type orifice plates, etc. The materials of the orifice plates are 316 Stainless Steel, 304 Stainless Steel, 310 Stainless Steel, Hastelloy® C276, Hastelloy® B3, Duplex Stainless Steel, Super Duplex Stainless Steel, Monel® 400, Carbon Steel, Titanium, Incoloy® 800, Incoloy® 825, Inconel® 600 and Inconel® 625.

 A temperature sensor is one of the vital components of the gas skid because each gas has a different condensation temperature.
-If there is any liquid in the gas pipeline that will damage the control valve, make corrosion in the nozzles, piping system, and related instrumentation.
+If there is any liquid in the gas pipeline, it will damage the control valve and cause corrosion in the nozzles, piping system, and related instrumentation.
 So, temperature sensors are employed to monitor the temperature of the gas line.
 The location of temperature sensors is critical for better accuracy.
-For gas, American Gas Association (AGA) recommends the temperature sensors should be installed between two and five diameters downstream of the flowmeter in a uni-directional system and three diameters from the meter in a bidirectional installation.
+For gas, the American Gas Association (AGA) recommends the temperature sensors be installed between two and five diameters downstream of the flowmeter in a uni-directional system and three diameters from the meter in a bidirectional installation.

 An accurate pressure determination is required since the measured gas is always metered at a pressure higher than atmospheric pressure (one standard atmosphere) and is in a compressed form.
 A compressibility factor must be established and applied to the metered volume.
 A pressure transducer is essential due to the safety system of the gas metering skids.